yupidevs/yupi/docs/source/tutorials/analyzing.rst

 Histogram of Turning Angles
 ===========================

 The analysis of the distribution of turning angles alows to understand how likely is the moving object to turn to specific directions during its motion.
 It can be observec with yupi by using:

 .. code-block:: python

-    from yupi.analyzing import estimate_turning_angles, plot_angle_distribution
+    from yupi.analyzing import turning_angles, plot_angle_distribution
-    theta = estimate_turning_angles(trajs)
+    theta = turning_angles(trajs)
     plot_angle_distribution(theta)

 .. figure:: /images/tutorial003.png
    :alt: Distribution in submodules